yypy22/yypy22/README.md

 📈 I have experience working with Python, JavaScript, Django, and JQuery with large-scale development

-📈 Kaggle Silver medal solo
+📈 Kaggle Silver medal solo with table data competition

 📈 NLP summer school at Tokyo University